Photo: – Geoff Hinder.

 National Badminton Museum has recently acquired a 1840s battledore shuttlecock.

-The shuttlecock has a brown velvet base with a wool trim and 31 goose feathers.
+The battledore shuttlecock has a brown velvet base with a wool trim and 31 goose feathers.
 It has a diameter 110 mm x 130 mm high, which is about twice as big as a modern shuttle.
 The shuttlecock weighs 49.43 grams, which is about 10 times heavier than a modern shuttle.
 In the inside of the base it is stamped ‘PLOMBE’, we believe the shuttlecock was made in France.

 This shuttlecock and many more can be seen at the National Badminton Museum, National Badminton Centre, Bradwell Road, Loughton Lodge, MILTON KEYNES MK8 9LA